nh4ttruong/ctf-write-up/BSidesNoidaCTF/WRITEUP.md

 ## Solution

-After searching what type of code, I known that the code is Logo's turtle programming language.
+After searching for which type of code, I known that the code is Logo's turtle programming language.
 It will show graphic by graphic.
 So, I was try to compile it online by [Colormen](https://www.calormen.com/jslogo/) and got the flag.

 ![](myartwork/compile.gif)